United Will Reimburse All Passengers on Flight Where Man Was Forcibly Removed

-United Airlines will reimburse all passengers who were on flight 3411 on Sunday, when a man was forcibly removed and dragged from the plane, the company said Wednesday.
+United Airlines will reimburse all passengers who were on Flight 3411 on Sunday, when a man was forcibly removed and dragged from the plane, the company said Wednesday.

 The incident set off a wave of backlash when video surfaced showing the passenger, David Dao, refusing to give up his seat and then being dragged from the plane, his face bloodied after his head struck an armrest.
 United said Wednesday that all passengers on that flight will be compensated for the cost of their ticket, CNBC reported.